FilippoDeSilva/FilippoDeSilva/README.md

 ## 🧠 About Me

 Hi!
-I’m **Filip** — a developer passionate about building tools, automating workflows, and integrating security into every project.
+I’m **Filippo** — a developer passionate about building tools, automating workflows, and integrating security into every project.

-- 🛠️ **Builder at heart** — dashboards, automations, full-stack applications
+- 🛠️ **Builder at heart** — automations, full-stack applications
 - 🔐 **Security enthusiast** — blending red/blue team tactics with development workflows
 - 💬 **Curious mind** — breaking and rebuilding to understand systems deeply
 - 📦 Currently focused on **SOC automation**, **file vaults**, and **streamlined communications**
 - 🌍 Based in the UAE, working with React, Next.js, Go, and CLI tools

+> 🔧 *Two things are infinite the universe and human stupidity, but I'm not sure about the universe.* - **Albert Einstein**

 ---